 iBeacon doesn’t want to disturb people, but to help them and guide them in the world.
 Amsterdam is one of the first cities to equip a whole mile for everyone to explore and enjoy sightseeing interesting places even without the need of taking their phone out, as the scientist there claim, that the device can sense whether a person wants to hear it, while wearing headphones or read it on the phone.
 [Follow my journey in Amsterdam and explore this smart city]

 But the skills of iBeacon don’t end just there.
 With it everyone can easily navigate in Airports or learn for delays, check in a hotel while waiting for the flight or just make a payment.
-But this platform is not just for travellers, but also for those, who walk daily around interesting spots, which they might not even notice.
+But this platform is not just for travelers, but also for those, who walk daily around interesting spots, which they might not even notice.

 You can see for yourself can be quite different with such devices.
-Information can come on its own, but that doesn’t necessary makes it trustworthy.
+Information can come on its own, but that doesn’t necessary make it trustworthy.
 In persons, everyday life he is being washed over with information, which he might not want, believe or just accept as important.
 That is why it is important to set up an appropriate trustworthy environment where such programs as iBeacon can be implemented and really help people who need it when they need it.
 Such practices are observed in major Dutch museums, where you can walk around with the headphones and the device in your hand and listen to near a given subject his story in a language, specified for your needs.

 If you want to learn more about the iBeacon, you can find it here: Everything you need to know about iBeacon and the travel industry.